In 1993 I traveled to Bozeman, Montana, and spent several days with Alex Lowe for a magazine profile. It was a long

 “I’m sure he is,” she said.
 (And he was.)

-Saturday, October 5, was the anniversary of Alex Lowe’s and Dave Bridges’ deaths on Shishapangma, 14 years ago.
+Saturday, October 5, was the anniversary of Alex Lowe’s and Dave Bridges’ deaths on Shishapangma, 14 years ago [this article was published in 2013].
 Dave, 29, was a high-altitude videographer,

 another great mountain athlete, capable of moving with the fast climbers Lowe and Conrad Anker to be able to film them.